Mount Tamalpais: Plant communities

 Grassland areas are also common on Mount Tamalpais.
 Native perennial bunchgrass species were originally dominant, but most of these grasslands are now dominated by invasive annual grasses of European origin.
 Native grasslands, still found in a few isolated areas, are of two types.
 Northern coastal prairie is found below the fog line and is characterized by a Festuca-Danthonia association, while valley grassland, found in drier areas, is dominated by Nassella pulchra, with Elymus glaucus and Leymus triticoides also being common.

 Wetland vegetation types found on Mount Tamalpais include coastal riparian forests, wet meadows, and some marsh areas.
 Coastal riparian forest is predominant along the valley streams of Mount Tamalpais.
 Red and white alder (Alnus rubra and Alnus rhombifolia) and arroyo and yellow willow (Salix lasiolepis and S. lasiandra) are dominant in these types of woodland, with bigleaf maple (Acer macrophyllum), box-elder (Acer negundo ssp. californicum), and California bay also being common.
 Wet meadows are present in several high-elevation spots on the mountain, while High Marsh represents a rare example of a marsh community on the mountain.

 Serpentine soils have a high rate of endemism and are the site of several unique subtypes of the above plant communities.
 Serpentine grasslands are some of the few grasslands in which native perennial grasses are still relatively dominant.
 Serpentine chaparral forms a unique plant community, dominated by dwarfed leather oak (Quercus durata), Jepson ceanothus (Ceanothus jepsonii), Tamalpais manzanita (Arctostaphylos montana), and Sargent cypress (Cupressus sargentii).
 On the upper slopes of the mountain, small groves of Sargent cypress trees up to 50 feet (15 m) tall can be found in serpentine areas.

-Several species of endemic plants are found only on serpentine soils; these species may be widespread, but only occur on serpentine soils, or the may be more restricted, only growing in a few other places besides Mount Tamalpais, or may even be restricted just to Mount Tamalpais.
+Several species of endemic plants are found only on serpentine soils; these species may be widespread, but only occur on serpentine soils, or they may be more restricted, only growing in a few other places besides Mount Tamalpais, or may even be restricted just to Mount Tamalpais.
 The Mount Tamalpais thistle (Cirsium hydrophilum var. vaseyi), for example, is a rare variety of thistle known only from the serpentine seeps of the mountain.
 The Mount Tamalpais jewelflower (Streptanthus batrachopus) is also limited to the area.

 Wildlife

 Mount Tamalpais provides one of the last remaining wildlife refuges in the Bay Area.
 Urbanization has invaded wildlife habitat, forcing many fauna in southern Marin County to retreat up onto Mount Tamalpais, Muir Woods, and the Bolinas Ridge.
 A wide variety of avifauna, amphibians, arthropods and mammals are found on Mount Tamalpais, including a number of rare and endangered species.
-Nonetheless, Mt.
+Mt.
 Tamalpais and the neighboring Golden Gate Recreation Area together encompass over 115 square miles (298 square kilometers) of land, forming one of the largest preserved parklands located near a U.S. urban center.